This is a very bossy article about using woodfiller on hardwood floors:

 But even though we’ve all been trained to doubt products that sound too good to be true, most people continue to believe that woodfiller will fix just about anything that ails a hardwood floor.
 But in the world of hardwood flooring, woodfiller is designed to camouflage small holes and chips in the floor, and that’s it.

 It can’t make large scratches disappear.
 It doesn’t hide large holes.
 No matter what the packaging promises, filler does not take the place of wood.
 Ever.
-Look at the example board we made on the right.
+Look at the example board in the photo above.
 Long diagonal scratches look worse after filling.
 Large round areas of fill look like round areas of Play-Do.

 So here, in no particular order, are all our favorite thoughts on the many weaknesses (and occasional strengths) of woodfiller on hardwood floors.